AdoriZahard/hi3er/docs/index.md

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----:
-Early | Veil of Tears | Falling in Past Light
-Mid | Pseudo Miracle /  Mad King's Mask / Feast of Emptiness | Falling in Past Light Late | Key to the Deep or Proof of Good and Evil | Falling in Past Light
+Early | Veil of Tears | Boundless Feeling OR The Lonely Moon / Falling in Past Light Mid | Pseudo Miracle /  Gold Goblet / Feast of Emptiness / Rainbow of Absence | Falling in Past Light Late | Key to the Deep | Dreamful Gold

+!!! note
+    You can choose the start.
+Boundless Feeling will give +1 to all Aponia signets picked for the value of the free level.
+Or you can alternatively go The Lonely Moon if you want to guarantee the F4 double, preferentially by using it at 2nd Wave.
+Falling in Past Light is also a good choice.

 Time | Support 1 | Support 2
 :----: | :----: | :----: